 Any vocation in life needs certain basic human qualities.
 Being called, available, capable of dedication, able to do the work and selfless: These are only some of the valuable characteristics for which we should strive, regardless of which lifestyle we have chosen.
 No particular vocation—or life—choice automatically makes us a holy and whole person.

 Are you thinking about a religious vocation?
-The Diocese of Florida and our Communion are gifted with various expressions to embrace and fulfill a call to ordained ministry as a priest or deacon as well as religious community.
+The Synodal Catholic Diocese of the Southeast and our Communion are gifted with various expressions to embrace and fulfill a call to ordained ministry as a priest or deacon as well as religious community.
 If you would like to inquire about more information, please, feel free to contact: